Platonic-Systems/generics-sop-examples/draft.md

   deriving anyclass (Generic, HasDatatypeInfo, IsRoute)`
 ```

-`encodeRoute Route_Foo` returns `"foo.html"`, and `encodeRoute $ Route_Blog BlogRoute_Index` returns `"blog/index.html"`.
+`encodeRoute Route_Foo` now returns `"foo.html"` and `encodeRoute $ Route_Blog BlogRoute_Index` returns `"blog/index.html"`, all without needing boilerplate implementation.

 ## Example 3: route decoding

-As a final example, we shall demonstrate what it takes to construct new values.
+As a final example, we shall demonstrate what it takes to *construct* new values.
 Naturally, our `IsRoute` class above needs a new method, `decodeRoute` for the reverse conversion (perhaps you want to check the validity of links in the generated HTML):

 ```haskell
 class IsRoute r where